-(p) Rounding of amounts
+(o) Rounding of amounts

 The Fund is an entity of the kind referred to in ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191, relating to the 'rounding off' amounts in the financial statements.
-Amounts in the financial statements have been rounded off to the nearest thousand dollars, unless otherwise indicated.
+Amounts in the financial statements have been rounded off to the nearest dollar, unless otherwise indicated.